Get in Touch

 • Understanding the shell prompt

-• The root account and root shell prompt (using su, sudo, and running programs as root under X)
+• Utilizing the root account and root shell prompt (su, sudo, running programs as root under X)

 • GUI-based system administration tools